-Lullatone is Shawn James Seymour and Yoshimi Tomida, they’re two musical experimentalists who don’t just think outside the box — they’re using everything from boxes and other household items to create melodic ingenuity.
+Lullatone is Shawn James Seymour and Yoshimi Tomida, two musical experimentalists who don’t just think outside the box — they’re using everything from boxes and other household items to create melodic ingenuity.

 The creative collaborative lives in Nagoya, Japan, an environment that’s equally their compass for inspiration as it is their home.
 To capture their musical creations at work Marmoset flew all the way around the world to capture Lullatone’s story on film.
 There, they warmly invited us into their home and creative haven/ music production studio to walk us through their creative process, their approach to music licensing and who they’d love to work with on the next big project.